uselagoon/lagoon/docs/drupal/services/solr.md

 CMD ["solr-foreground"]
 ```

-The goal is to have your solr configuration files exist at `/solr-conf/conf` in the image you are building.
+The goal is to have your Solr configuration files exist at `/solr-conf/conf` in the image you are building.

 ## Multiple cores

-To implement multiple cores, you will also need to ship your own solr schema as above, the only change needed is to the `CMD` of the Dockerfile, repeat the pattern of `precreate-core corename /solr-conf/ ;` for each core you require.
+To implement multiple cores, you will also need to ship your own Solr schema as above, the only change needed is to the `CMD` of the Dockerfile, repeat the pattern of `precreate-core corename /solr-conf/ ;` for each core you require.

 ```